The Divorce Is Final

 Divorce is hard and stressful and life after divorce can be just as difficult, no matter how it came about for you.
 I asked for the Divorce so some might think well you got what you wanted.
 The truth is I did what was best for everybody, we were all miserable.
 But when the day came, I am not gonna lie, I was Euphoric and I think that is how many of us feel.

-The Days, Months, Years in my case are a constant source of Anxiety.
+The Days, Months, Years in my case were a constant source of Anxiety.
 Me and (satan) lived together, in separate rooms for financial reasons and his inability to accept it.
 So when the day came I was like a 16yr old who’s parents were away for the weekend.
 Yes, I went crazy!

 The first thing I did was get a tattoo and then there was the going out every night, the Serial Dating and a host of bad decisions.
 So I thought I would create this little guide to help those going through a divorce maybe transition a little smoother.